Before you get started, make sure you have:

 - Log in to your WordPress admin interface.

-Not sure how to do this?
-See this article: Logging in to your WordPress Admin Interface
+For help logging in to your WordPress admin interface, see this article: Logging in to your WordPress Admin Interface

 - In the left sidebar, click the Podcast Import tab